top of page

 Tracking Kidney Care Priorities in Oregon & Washington

-The Washington Legislature runs through April 2025, and Oregon legislators will be in session until June 2025.
+The Washington Legislature adjourned sine die on April 27, but Oregon legislators will be in session until June 2025.
 Stay updated on key bills affecting kidney patients, dialysis providers, and the broader healthcare community.

 Below, you'll find real-time updates on legislation, where each bill is in the process, and how you can help support.